puppetlabs/puppetlabs-docker_platform/README.md

 ### Exec

-[TODO: Nothing, this example looks good to me! :-)]

-Docker also supports running arbitrary comments within the context of a running container.
-And now so does the Puppet module.
+You can also run arbitrary comments within the context of a running container:

 ```puppet
 docker::exec { 'helloworld-uptime':